christinepoydence/checkout-order-total-kata/README.md

 # Checkout Order Total Kata

-This is my sumbission for the coding test portion of the Accenture interview process.
+This is my submission for the coding test portion of the Accenture interview process.

-It solves the Checkout Order Total problem that is defined here: https://github.com/PillarTechnology/kata-checkout-order-total
+It solves the Checkout Order Total Kata that is defined here: https://github.com/PillarTechnology/kata-checkout-order-total

 ## Prerequisites